Requirements

 Two semesters of both:

-Two semesters with laboratory selected from the following:
+- Two semesters of courses with laboratory (select from the following options):

 - Organic Chemistry